 Cahokia is considered a national historic landmark and is protected by the state of Illinois.
 It is currently believed to be the largest archaeological ruins north of Mexico’s great pre-Columbian cities.

 The fate of the Cahokian people and their once-impressive city is mysterious.
 The decline of this great civilization is believed to have been gradual.
 Most historians agree that the Cahokians began abandoning the city around the 1200s, and by 1400 C.E. the civilization was completely deserted.
 It is unknown why these people left or where they went.
-However, this site is significant to Chickasaw history because it is likely the place where many of the Chickasaw Nation’s ancestors originated.

 For more information on Cahokia Mounds State Historic Site click here.